 Is there a printed phonebook?

-How do I look up a phone number?
+How do I look up a phone number I’d like to call?

 What is the National Directory Database (NDD)?

-The NDD contains consumers’ preferences on whether they want to:
+The NDD includes consumers’ preferences on whether they want to:

-• be listed for telephone directories and directory enquiry services purposes.
+• be listed in online phone directories and directory enquiry services

 What are the different directory listings?

-Ex-directory Details (name, address, telephone number) are not made available to providers of directory enquiry services or directories.
+Ex-directory Your details (name, address, phone number) are not shared with online directories or directory enquiry services

 Can I change my directory listing?